Mars Telecommunications Orbiter

-The Mars Telecommunications Orbiter (MTO) is a planned Mars orbiter mission intended to provide better communication for the Mars lander, rover and other spacecraft on the surface of the planet.
+The Mars Telecommunications Orbiter (MTO) was a planned Mars orbiter mission intended to provide better communication for Mars landers, rovers and other spacecraft on the surface of the planet.

 History

-The Mars Telecommunications Orbiter (MTO) was initially a cancelled Mars mission that was originally intended to launch in 2009 and would have established an Interplanetary Internet between Earth and Mars.
+The Mars Telecommunications Orbiter (MTO) was a cancelled Mars mission that was originally intended to launch in 2009 and would have established an Interplanetary Internet between Earth and Mars.
 The spacecraft would have arrived in a high orbit above Mars in 2010 and relayed data packets to Earth from a variety of Mars landers, rovers and orbiters for as long as ten years, at an extremely high data rate.
 Such a dedicated communications satellite was thought to be necessary due to the vast quantity of scientific information to be sent to Earth by landers such as the Mars Science Laboratory.

-On July 21, 2005, it was announced that MTO had been canceled due to the need to support other short-term goals, including a Hubble servicing mission, Mars Exploration Rover extended mission operations, launching Mars Science Laboratory in 2009, and to prevent Earth science mission Glory from being cancelled.
+On 21 July 2005, it was announced that MTO had been canceled due to the need to support other short-term goals, including a Hubble servicing mission, Mars Exploration Rover extended mission operations, launching Mars Science Laboratory in 2009, and to prevent Earth science mission Glory from being cancelled.

-Data transfer technology

-The initial Mars Telecommunications Orbiter would have carried a Mars Laser Communication Demonstration to demonstrate laser communication in space (optical communications), instead of usual radiowaves.
+The Mars Telecommunications Orbiter would have carried a Mars Laser Communication Demonstration to demonstrate laser communication in space (optical communications), instead of usual radiowaves.
 "Lasercom sends information using beams of light and optical elements, such as telescopes and optical amplifiers, rather than RF signals, amplifiers, and antennas."

-The original MTO would have had two 15 W X-band radio transmitters, and two Ka-band radio transmitters (35 W operational, and 100 W experimental).
+The MTO would have had two 15 W X-band radio transmitters, and two Ka-band radio transmitters (35 W operational, and 100 W experimental).